-At ARP Heat And Air, we've been helping Oklahoma homeowners with their HVAC needs since 2011.
-Our owner Charlie brings 14+ years of hands-on experience and is known for giving honest, practical advice — not trying to upsell you on services you don't need.
+At ARP Heat And Air, we've been helping Oklahoma homeowners with their HVAC needs since 2009.
+Our our team brings 17+ years of hands-on experience and is known for giving honest, practical advice — not trying to upsell you on services you don't need.

 Summer Settings for Oklahoma